marcosrachid/java8_oca_study/README.md

 * reverse: StringBuilder
 * substring: String

-package java.time: LocalDate, LocalTime, LocalDateTime
+package java.time: LocalDate, LocalTime, LocalDateTime, Period

 java.time package Classes are imutable

+Period treats only days, weeks, months and years

-Two different instances of ArrayList are "equal" when it's values are similar.
+Two different instances of ArrayList are "equal" when its contents are similar.

+lambda is important to define deferred executions for functional interfaces.

 Source  | Data
 ------------- | -------------